Policies

 Quick links

-Accessibility Cookie Policy Carbon Reduction Plan Corporate Social Responsibility Digital Construction Environmental Policy Framework Usage Eligibility Freedom of Information Modern Slavery and Human Trafficking Statement Privacy Policy Social Value and Economic Sustainability Policy Terms & ConditionsSocial Value and Economic Sustainability Policy - updated June 2023
+Accessibility Cookie Policy Carbon Reduction Plan Corporate Governance Statement Corporate Social Responsibility Digital Construction Environmental Policy Framework Usage Eligibility Freedom of Information Modern Slavery and Human Trafficking Statement Privacy Policy Social Value and Economic Sustainability Policy Terms & ConditionsSocial Value and Economic Sustainability Policy - updated June 2023

 Facilitating local economic impact and social value for the public sector and their communities